citusdata/citus_docs/articles/designing_saas.rst

 Of course, these aren’t the only design criteria and questions to be aware of.
 If you shard your database tables, how do you handle isolation or integrate with ORM libraries?
 What happens if you have a table that you can’t easily add a tenant\_id column?
-In this blog post, we focused on building multi-tenant databases with scaling as the primary consideration in mind; and skipped over certain points.
+In this article, we focused on building multi-tenant databases with scaling as the primary consideration in mind; and skipped over certain points.
 If you’re looking to learn more about designing multi-tenant databases, please